jpetazzo/jpetazzo.github.io/_posts/2020-04-17-streaming-part-2-hardware-lights-cameras-mics.md

 weird hum or crackling sounds when you touch the cable.
 Also make sure that the mic doesn't pick up the rustle of your shirt, or jewelry that you might be wearing.
+(Particularly important if you have nice, big earrings;
+if they touch the wires of your earbuds when you move your head, the result will be very unpleasant for your listeners.)

 ### Bluetooth headsets

-Be careful with Bluetooth headsets, even the very fancy and expensive one.
+You can use a Bluetooth headset to *listen*, but whatever you do, *never* use the mic part of any Bluetooth headset: it won't sound good.
+(Yes, even with $200 headsets or Air Pods or whatever.)

 Some Bluetooth headsets advertise a bunch of fancy codecs (like aptX) to get super-duper audio quality, but that's only for the audio going to your ears.
-The Bluetooth Headset Profile (HSP) used by most headsets (read: pretty much all the ones I tried so far?) is made to encode voice to be carried by the telephone network, so the quality might be far below what you'd expect.
+The headset is then usually using the A2DP profile.
+As soon as you use the headset mic, it switches to the Bluetooth Headset Profile (HSP), which uses different codecs.
+These codecs are made to encode voice to be carried by the telephone network.
+When placing a phone call, you won't see the difference;
+but when streaming it will be very noticeable.

 (If you want to dive into Bluetooth codecs and profiles and other details, you can check this excellent